 Together against the fossil error.
 Stop the CCS Act.
 Real climate protection solutions now.

 The climate crisis is progressing.
-Their main cause: The continuous burning of coal, oil and gas.
-But instead of continuing the urgently needed phase-out of fossil fuels, the German government plans to invest billions of taxpayers' money in a technology that would prevent or at least delay this phase-out: CCS.
-CCS stands for Carbon Capture and Storage.
+Its main cause: The ongoing burning of coal, oil and gas.
+But instead of continuing the urgently needed phase-out of fossil fuels, the German government is planning to invest billions of taxpayers' money in a technology that would prevent this phase-out or at least severely delay it: CCS.
+The abbreviation CCS stands for Carbon Capture and Storage – the capture and underground landfilling of CO2.

-The draft law of the Federal Government (Draft law amending the Carbon Dioxide Storage Act) would allow refineries, power plants, waste incineration plants and production plants for plastics, fertilisers or cement to set up CO2 capture plants and transport the captured CO2 to final storage sites via pipelines, trains and ships – in the North Sea and potentially on land.
-The draft law aims at the development of large commercial CO2 capture plants, the construction of CO2 landfills and the construction of a comprehensive pipeline network throughout Germany to which every issuer would have a right to be connected – regardless of whether its CO2 emissions could not also be avoided from the outset.
-The more CO2 is created, the more profitable the business with CCS will be.
+The Federal Government's bill (Draft law amending the Carbon Dioxide Storage Act) would allow refineries, power plants, waste incineration plants and production facilities for plastics, fertilisers or cement to build CO2 capture plants and transport the captured CO2 to final storage sites via pipelines, trains and ships – in the North Sea and potentially on land.
+The draft law aims at the development of large commercial CO2 capture plants, the construction of CO2 landfills and the construction of a nationwide pipeline network throughout Germany, to which every issuer would have a right of connection – regardless of whether its CO2 emissions could not also be avoided from the outset.
+The more CO2 generated, the more profitable the business with CCS will be.

 For this plan, the London Convention would be softened, a marine protection convention that prohibits the export of waste.
 Information, participation and legal rights of the population are also to be curtailed and expropriations for CO2 pipelines are to be facilitated.
-According to the draft law, the need for these CO2 landfills is above marine protection.
+According to the draft law, the needs of these CO2 landfills are above marine protection.
 CO2 pipelines through the Wadden Sea World Heritage Site are to be made possible.
-This bill does not contribute to climate protection, but on the contrary poses a threat to real climate protection.
+This bill does not contribute to climate protection, but, on the contrary, poses a threat to real climate protection.

-The injection of hundreds of millions of tonnes of CO2 under the seabed poses incalculable risks for humans and the environment and unpredictable monitoring problems.
-In the event of leaks, a network of thousands of kilometres of CO2 pipelines through densely populated areas endangers the lives and health of humans and animals.
-Land and local authorities face enormous planning costs as a result of the area-intensive infrastructural expansion – not to mention the destruction of nature that goes along with it.
+Injecting hundreds of millions of tons of CO2 under the seabed poses unpredictable risks to humans and the environment and unpredictable monitoring problems.
+In the event of leaks, a network of thousands of kilometres of CO2 pipelines through densely populated areas endangers the lives and health of people and animals.
+Countries and municipalities face enormous planning costs as a result of the area-intensive infrastructure expansion, not to mention the destruction of nature that goes hand in hand with it.
 The Intergovernmental Panel on Climate Change considers CCS to be the most expensive attempt to reduce CO2 emissions.
-He described the effectiveness as uncertain.
-Experience so far shows: Globally, CCS projects have failed.
+He describes the effectiveness as uncertain.
+Experience so far shows: Worldwide, CCS projects have failed.
 The high energy consumption, high residual emissions and the predominant use in oil and gas production ensure that CCS harms the climate and the environment.
-However, the German government is planning billions in subsidies for CCS installations and infrastructure.
+However, the Federal Government is planning billions in subsidies for CCS installations and infrastructure.

-The CCS error is dangerous for people and the environment.
-It exacerbates the climate crisis, pollutes the oceans and endangers the energy transition.
+The CCS route is dangerous for people and the environment.
+It is exacerbating the climate crisis, polluting the oceans and endangering the energy transition.
 The fossil fuel industry will benefit in particular.
-The cost of billions must be borne by society.
+The costs in the billions must be borne by society.

 Let's stop the CCS law together!

-We call on the members of the Bundestag and the provincial governments to:
+We call on the members of the Bundestag and the state governments to:

 • No adoption of the Act amending the Carbon Dioxide Storage Act

-• Fastest possible phase-out of natural gas, coal and oil, especially in industry
+• Fastest possible exit from natural gas, coal and oil, especially in industry

-• No softening of the London Protocol and the High Seas Transfer Act for CCS
+• No softening of the sea protection agreements London Protocol and High Seas Transfer Act for CCS

-• All power in energy saving and energy sufficiency, the environmentally compatible expansion of renewable energies up to 100%, resource-efficient production, circular economy and priority for natural climate protection.
+• All power in energy saving and energy sufficiency, the nature-friendly expansion of renewable energies up to 100%, resource-efficient production, circular economy and priority for natural climate protection.

 Signatory organisations, initiatives, communities, companies